D3Engineering/edge-ai-ros-inventory-demo/README.md

 (TODO - READ ME AND DETERMINE MY ACCURACY)

-First the apriltag must be placed above the ground, parallel to the floor - face down.
+First the AprilTag must be placed above the ground, level and parallel to the floor, face down.
-Then, measure the distance (in meters) from the face of the april tag to the floor.
+Then, measure the distance (in meters) from the face of the AprilTag to the floor.

-This value must be placed in the file `` (TODO: Add one file where april tag transforms exist)
+This value must be placed in the file `/opt/robotics_sdk/ros1/drivers/d3_inventory_demo/launch/robot_tf.launch`

 open the file and edit the line below

 `<node pkg="tf" type="static_transform_publisher" name="map_to_apriltag21" args="0 0 <distance> 0 0 3.14159 map apriltag21 100" />`

-Replace "<distance>" with your value (in meters) - ideally up to the hundredths place in precision.
+Replace `<distance>` with your value (in meters), ideally up to two decimals in precision.

 ### Setting the waypoints